royendgel/webdeployer/README.md

 - I want to make it more customizable
 - make use of chef-solo to deploy to all os with dependecies
-- want to make it usable for : rails, php , wordpress, unicorn , apache
+- want to make it usable for : rails, php , wordpress, unicorn , apache, passanger, uswsgi etc
+- make an option that users can store settings global